Brown Paper Tickets, facing claims by many artists who are owed money, says coronavirus pandemic led to systems failure

 This was a widespread problem.

-Thousands of artists and arts groups, from Maine to Chicago to Seattle, felt the shock: Money they expected from BPT either didn’t arrive, or the checks bounced, or (as in Jorgensen’s case) money was deposited, then got sucked back out of bank accounts.
+Hundreds of artists and arts groups, from Maine to Chicago to Seattle, felt the shock: Money they expected from BPT either didn’t arrive, or the checks bounced, or (as in Jorgensen’s case) money was deposited, then got sucked back out of bank accounts.

 Some artists jumped on Facebook to accuse the ticket broker of malfeasance.
 By March 30, 10 had filed complaints with the Washington State Attorney General.